 - The operator and passenger should use seat belts and remain seated whenever the vehicle is in motion.
 The operator should keep both hands on the steering wheel, whenever possible, and the passenger should use the hand holds provided.
 Keep arms and legs within the vehicle body at all times.
 Never carry passengers in the box or on attachments.
 Remember your passenger may not be expecting you to brake or turn and may not be ready. - Never overload your vehicle.
 The name plate (located under the middle of the dash) shows the load limits for the vehicle.
-Never overfill attachments or exceed the vehicle maximum gross vehicle weight (GVW). - When starting the engine: - Sit on operator's seat and ensure that the parking brake is engaged. - Disengage PTO (if so equipped) and return the hand throttle lever to the Off position (if so equipped). - Move shift lever to Neutral and press clutch pedal. - Make sure the hydraulic lift lever is in the center position.
+Never overfill attachments or exceed the vehicle maximum gross vehicle weight (GVW).

-- If engine is cold-press and hold the accelerator pedal about half way down and pull the choke knob out to the On position while cranking the engine. - If engine is hot-press and hold the accelerator pedal about half way down while cranking the engine. - If engine is flooded-fully press accelerator pedal and hold it to the floor until the engine starts.
-Never pump the accelerator pedal. - Using the machine demands attention.
+- When starting the engine: - Sit on operator's seat and ensure that the parking brake is engaged. - Disengage PTO (if so equipped) and return the hand throttle lever to the Off position (if so equipped). - Make sure the hydraulic lift lever is in the center position. - Move shift lever to Neutral and press the clutch pedal. - Keep your foot off of the accelerator pedal. - Turn the ignition key to the Start position. - Using the machine demands attention.
 Failure to operate vehicle safely may result in an accident, tip over of the vehicle, and serious injury or death.
 Drive carefully.
 To prevent tipping or loss of control, take the following precautions: - Use extreme caution, reduce speed, and maintain a safe distance around sand traps, ditches, creeks, ramps, any unfamiliar areas, or other hazards. - Watch for holes or other hidden hazards. - Use caution when operating the vehicle on a steep slope.
 Normally, travel straight up and down slopes.
 Reduce speed when making sharp turns or when turning on hillsides.
 Avoid turning on hillsides whenever possible. - Use extra caution when operating the vehicle on wet surfaces, at higher speeds, or with a full load.
 Stopping time will increase with a full load.
 Shift into a lower gear before starting up or down a hill. - When loading the bed, distribute the load evenly.
 Use extra caution if the load exceeds the dimensions of the vehicle/bed.
 Operate the vehicle with extra caution when handling off-center loads that cannot be centered.
 Keep loads balanced and secure to prevent them from shifting. - Avoid sudden stops and starts.
 Do not go from reverse to forward or forward to reverse without first coming to a complete stop. - Do not attempt sharp turns or abrupt maneuvers or other unsafe driving actions that may cause a loss of vehicle control. - Do not pass another vehicle traveling in the same direction at intersections, blind spots, or at other dangerous locations. - When dumping, do not let anyone stand behind vehicle and do not dump the load on any one's feet.
 Release the tailgate latches from the side of box, not from behind.